 The TCO proposal is based upon Citizen Utility Boards (CUBs) which already exist in four states in the U.S. In these states, all of the utilities are required to enclose a pamphlet in their billing envelopes inviting people to join the CUB.
 About five percent of consumers usually join the CUB at a $40 annual membership fee.
 CUBs are independent, broad-based watchdog groups that are run democratically by their members and represent consumers’ interests in the marketplace.
-For example, in Illinois the CUB has 150,000 members, a $1.5 million annual budget, and has saved consumers about $9 billion since 1983 by opposing rate hikes by utilities.
+For example, in Illinois the CUB has 150,000 members, a $1.5 million annual budget, and has saved consumers more than $20 billion since 1983 by opposing rate hikes by utilities.

 According to a national survey, 64% of Canadians support the creation of the TCO using the pamphlet method, while only 27% oppose it.

 In addition, a national coalition made up of 31 citizen groups with a total membership of 3.5 million Canadians supports the creation of the TCO.